North Wales Police chief Mark Polin partly blames economy for crime rise

 But Mr Polin also said that the North Wales Police area had the lowest level of personal crime - such as assault, serious assault, robbery - in Wales and England, and the second lowest level of household crime.

-Across Wales burglaries increased by 20% in a year, according to figures released on Thursday.
+Across Wales, according to figures released on Thursday.

 But statistics compiled by the UK Crime Stats website show overall crime in Wales down 17% in December 2011 compared to a year earlier.